rethinkdb/rethinkdb-rs/4-rethinkdb-in-practice/examples/node-todo/index.md

 that matches the route.
 If we find such file, we serve it.
 If we do not, we will pass the request to the next middleware.

-The next middlewares will form the REST API.
+The next middleware will form the REST API.
 Each request will go through:

 - `bodyParser`: Parse the body and save it in `req.body`
 - `createConnection`: Create a connection to RethinKDB and save it in `req._rdbConn`